HSF/hsf.github.io/_gsocblogs/2022/blog_Ganga_GiorgosApostolopoulos.md

 ## My Personal Experience So Far

 I have only good things to say for my first half of this year GSoC program.
-Working for an organization like CERN has been a lifelong dream of mine and the experience has not dissapointed.
+Working for an organization like CERN has been a lifelong dream of mine and the experience has not disappointed.
 I have already learnt a great deal and really enjoy working with the Ganga team.

-I am really looking forward to the latter half of my time at this year's GSoC!
+I am very much looking forward to the latter half of my time at this year's GSoC!

 ---